loopstore/loopstore/tutorial/gcs/loopstore-tutorial.md

-## Install the LoopBack4 CLI and create our LoopStore app
+## Install the LoopBack4 CLI and create the LoopStore app
 Duration: 02:00